100 Fun Things to Do While Camping at Night

 • Stargazing app or star chart

-• Warm blankets or chairs
+• Blankets or comfy chairs

 • Water and snacks

-• Leash and blankets for the dog
+• Leash and extra blanket for your dog

 Night Photography Tips